Source of map: https://www.nationsonline.org/oneworld/laos.html

 With about 70% as much land area as Vietnam, but less than 10% of Vietnam’s population, landlocked Laos is a beautiful, uncrowded, remarkably inexpensive gem that has so far largely escaped mass tourism.
 Only its enchanting medieval capital of Luang Prabang can really claim to be on the Southeast Asian “tourist trail”.

 That’s partly because outside of the central corridor (Vientiane - Vang Vieng - Luang Prabang), Laos simply doesn’t have the infrastructure or the health & safety standards to attract wealthy (often older) high-paying tourists.
 Everyone can (and should) visit Luang Prabang.
-Everyone can also visit Vientiane, but opinions on whether Vientiane is worth it are much more divided.
+Everyone can also visit Vientiane, but only a small minority of visitors seem to like it (I think one day there is plenty).
 Much of the rest of Laos remains the exclusive preserve of adventurous low-budget backpackers.

 If you find that plane tickets from America or Europe to Laos are insanely expensive, split it into two itineraries.
 Book a long-haul flight from your home town to Bangkok — everyone flies to Bangkok, so fares are competitive.
 Then separately, buy a short-haul flight on Air Asia, Bangkok Airways or some other low-cost short-haul carrier from Bangkok to Luang Prabang, Laos’ magnificent medieval capital (more info here).